 “I have been absolutely lucky.
 I developed epilepsy but that’s well controlled with medication.
 I went back to the same job I had before the accident.”

-Bev Martin shares her experience of living with an acquired brain injury which resulted from a car accident.
+Bev Martin shares her experience of living with an ABI which resulted from a car accident.

 She reveals the frustration in how it has affected her memory but also her positive outlook in life.